In This Article

 Dr. Cynthia Bailey is a California-based board-certified dermatologist and the founder of her eponymous skincare line, Dr. Cynthia Bailey Skin Care.
 She has more than 30 years of dermatology experience.

-This type of scarring can eventually fade on its own, thanks to cells called macrophages that clean up foreign material in the dermis.
+This type of scarring can eventually fade on its own.
 However, as Bailey points out, the more pigment that drops into the dermis, the less likely the PIH is to resolve entirely.
 In this case, you'll need the assistance of OTC products or in-office treatment to fade them completely.
 Bailey and Lancer say you'll want to look for products that turn down pigment production, regenerate the skin, lighten, and gently exfoliate, such as those that contain hydroquinone, botanical lighteners, retinoids (retinol or Retin-A), acids (glycolic, citric, azelaic), and vitamin C. Then, you'll want to load up on sunscreen to prevent the discoloration from worsening.

 As far as in-office treatments, Lancer suggests first trying medical-grade hydroquinone, sometimes combined with a low-intensity corticosteroid or medical-grade vitamin C or glycolic acid.
 When the topical products have done all they can do, Lancer suggests IPL (intense pulsed light).
 Bailey also says acid peels and ablative laser treatments (erbium and CO2) could help by stimulating reparative reactions in the dermis that might encourage the macrophage cells to clean up more melanin.